-Write down everything you and your senior loved one would like to get done.
+Write down everything you and your older adult loved one would like to get done.
 Tasks may include washing windows and curtains, wiping out the refrigerator, scrubbing the floor, and more.
 Consider completing the Home Safety Checklist to help reduce safety hazards including the following:

 - Clean out the medicine cabinet and dispose of expired medications or those no longer prescribed